Subjectivism in Recruiting: Dangerous or Tactical

 ...I plan to reach out to this girl I'm dating here in re politics.
 I will start to feel her out on that topic tomorrow for the first time.
 She is 24 years old.
 I'm 31 years old, so I believe I can mold her.
 She is naive and trusting.
 I will attempt to teach her once I feel her out.
 Please write back and let me know what you think about this particular matter.

 MIM(Prisons) responds: Generally, we discourage recruiting someone you're dating.
 Particularly when this persyn has exhibited no independent interest in anti-imperialism.
 We do agree with your seemingly cautious approach of "feeling her out" first.
-It is a prudent security tactic to not put all your cards on the table as far as your political work with someone who you are not sure where they stand.
+It is a prudent security tactic to not expose what political work you do to someone you're not sure about.

 In more advanced situations it can go another way where comrades start to question whether someone is hanging around because they're dating a comrade or because they're down for the struggle themselves.
 So for the individual and the collective it is better to be clear and scientific about what one's position is.

 Recruiting should always be done based on a scientific explanation of political line.
 Of course, subjectivity comes into play, and there’s nothing wrong with packaging things so they will be more attractive to the masses (i.e. form/language).
 However, there is something wrong with manipulating people based on their subjectivity to take up politics for reasons other than their support of those politics.
 This leads to confusion, both politically and interpersynally.
 This is really a strategic question when we say don't use sex, flirtation or friendship to recruit people.
 Our goal is to teach people to think scientifically and create strong, scientific organizations.